If Trump wants Gaza ceasefire, he must pressure Netanyahu, experts say

 ‘Involuntary transfer’

-While the Trump administration has not re-endorsed the ethnic cleansing scheme in Gaza this week, the White House still suggested that Palestinians cannot remain in Gaza.
+While the Trump administration has not re-endorsed the ethnic cleansing scheme in Gaza this week, the White House still suggested that Palestinians cannot remain in the territory.

-“This has become an uninhabitable place for human beings, and the president has a big heart,” Trump’s spokesperson Karoline Leavitt told reporters.
+“This has become an uninhabitable place for human beings, and the president has a big heart,” Trump’s spokesperson, Karoline Leavitt, told reporters.

 “He wants this to be a prosperous, safe part of the region where people and families can thrive.”